 the old erosion resistant Taconic Klippe.

-Over the last few tens of million years there has been a
+Over the last few tens of million years there has

 mild regional uplift which has allowed erosion to set in again.
 Rivers

 (and more recently, glaciers) have stripped off enough material to

 expose the Taconic Klippe.
 The Hudson River was over the Klippe, but it

 was able to erode down fast enough to stay in its original path.

 a low range of mountains.
 The Hudson River was

 “superimposed” above it millions of years ago, but has been